andrewcrawford-utexas/ME396-Group-2/README.md

 The notepad input parses an output from OpenSim and the CSVInput pulls the CSV file for the github into a Pandas dataframe.

-To utilize our code, make sure to install all the nessecary packages, download front_small.png, download back_small.png, dowload ExampleStaticOPtimizationOutput.sto and then run the code.
-The code will create a TkInter Gui that can be used to visualize the outputfrom the custom static optimization.
+To utilize our code, make sure to install all the nessecary packages, download front_small.png, download back_small.png, download ExampleStaticOPtimizationOutput.sto and then run the code.
+The code will create a TKinter Gui that can be used to visualize the outputfrom the custom static optimization.